epfl-ada/ada-2024-project-badaboum/README.md

 - How do ratings of Oscar-winning films evolve over time—do they "age well" with audiences?
 - Is there a correlation between high-profile actors/directors and Oscar wins, regardless of ratings?
 - Does winning an Oscar lead to a measurable increase in ratings or review counts (i.e., the "Oscar bump")?
-- Are there discernible biases within Oscar winners, such as genre, nationality, or star power, that differ from audience preferences?
+- Are there discernible biases within Oscar nominees, such as genre, nationality, or runtime?

 ### Methods